 General Policy on Leasing

 Leases are legally binding contracts that financially obligate the University.
-The bylaws of the University specifically state that only Officers of the Corporation may sign contracts.
-Therefore, the negotiation, approval and processing of all leases will be the responsibility of Treasury Operations and will require final approval from the Vice President for Finance.
+The negotiation, approval and processing of all leases will be the responsibility of Treasury Operations and will require final approval from the Vice President for Finance and Treasurer.

-Leasing equipment is subject to the same policies and procedures (including the CEA process and the creation of a requisition) that would apply to the acquisition of any piece of capital equipment, such as computers, scientific equipment, business related equipment, etc.
+Leasing equipment is subject to the same policies and procedures (including the CEA process and the creation of a requisition through the Purchasing Department) that would apply to the acquisition of any piece of capital equipment, such as computers, scientific equipment, business related equipment, etc.

-The lease or buy decision and the identification of the type of lease that would be most appropriate must take into consideration the following criteria:
+The lease vs. buy decision and the identification of the type of lease that would be most appropriate must take into consideration the following criteria:

 - Technical and operational useful life of the item(s).